 Many conditions can cause obstructive uropathy, which may be acute or chronic, partial or complete, and unilateral or bilateral (see Table 1: Causes of Obstructive Uropathy).

 The most common causes differ by age:

 Obstruction may occur at any level, from the renal tubules (casts, crystals) to the external urethral meatus.
-Proximal to the obstruction, effects may include increased intraluminal pressure, urinary stasis, UTI, or calculus formation (which may also cause obstruction).
-Obstruction is much more common in males (usually due to BPH), but acquired and congenital urethral strictures and meatal stenosis occur in both males and females.
-In females, urethral obstruction may occur secondary to a tumor or as a result of stricture formation after radiation therapy, surgery, or urologic instrumentation (usually repeated dilation).
+Proximal to the obstruction, effects may include increased intraluminal pressure, urinary stasis, UTI, or calculus formation (which may also exacerbate or cause obstruction).
+Obstruction is much more common in males (usually due to BPH—see Benign Prostatic Hyperplasia (BPH)), but acquired and congenital urethral strictures and meatal stenosis occur in both males and females.
+In females, urethral obstruction may occur secondary to a primary or metastatic tumor or as a result of stricture formation after radiation therapy, surgery, or urologic instrumentation (usually repeated dilation).